dougeby/IntuneDocs/intune/early-edition.md

 ### New enrollment status page for Windows 10 enrollments <!--1063201-->

-You can now configure a greeting that appears when your end-users enroll Windows 10 devices.
+You can now configure a greeting that appears when your users enroll Windows 10 devices.
 Use the **Enrollment Status Screen** to configure a custom message and a hyperlink to be displayed to your end users when they enroll their Windows 10 devices.
 The **Enrollment Status Screen** will also give end users a view into the progress of policy settings that are being applied to their device.

 ### Window Defender Exploit Guard is a new set of intrusion prevention capabilities for Windows 10 <!-- 1063615 -->